ant512/ReallyBadEggs/Readme.txt

 Really Bad Eggs started life as a remake of Super Foul Egg, itself a clone of Puyo Puyo released for the Commodore Amiga in 1995.
-However, I took the opportunity to mix in some game mechanics from Tetris to make a game more akin to how I always wished it worked.
+However, I took the opportunity to mix in some mechanics from Tetris to fix what I perceived to be problems in the original game.

 Game Mechanics